 A Cloud Extension is a conduit for VM storage between two hosting environments, such as:

-- An on-premises data center and GCP
+- An on-premises data center and Google Cloud

-- AWS and GCP
+- AWS and Google Cloud

 A Cloud Extension uses a dual-node active/passive configuration for high availability; each node serves its own workloads while providing backup for the other.

-Cloud Extension deployments on GCP
+Cloud Extension deployments on Google Cloud